harbour/core/harbour/contrib/rddsql/readme.txt

  about additional DELETED column, _RECNO in the end of index expression, etc.
  Access of SQL database of other applications is sometimes not possible.

 - It's query oriented.
 That means a simple DO WHILE !
-EOF() loop will iterate each records once and only once.
+Eof() loop will iterate each records once and only once.
 This is not true for "plug-and-play" SQL drivers, if indexing is used.
 Just like in the case of loop over DBF file.
  It is not guaranteed that all records are included!
 Yes!
 If key value of the first record in index is changed to be the last record in index during the phase of record processing, DO WHILE !
-EOF() loop will iterate only this single records even if the database contains millions of records.
+Eof() loop will iterate only this single records even if the database contains millions of records.
 Your sould do FLOCK() on DBF to guarantee the records are not changed.
 Do you use FLOCK() before readonly DO WHILE !
-EOF() loops? :)
+Eof() loops? :)